Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ## name in preface

-The `name` property is a Unicode string that assigns a name to a Semaphore pipeline and is optional.
-However, you should always give descriptive names to your Semaphore pipelines.
+The `name` property is a Unicode string that assigns a name to a Semaphore pipeline.
+This property is optional.
+It is strongly recommended, however, that you should always give descriptive names to your Semaphore pipelines.

-*Note*: The `name` property can be found in other sections such as defining the name of a job inside a `jobs` block.
+*Note*: The `name` property can also be found in other sections, e.g. defining the name of a job inside a `jobs` block.

 Example of `name` usage: